Mending-Electronics/CDN-Dependencies-Manager-Standalone-Python-Script/README.md

 # CDN Dependency Manager Tool

 ## Overview
-CDN Dependency Checker is a standalone Python script designed to scan your project directory files, listing all CDN dependencies used.
+CDN Dependency Manager is a standalone Python script designed to scan your project directory files and list all CDN dependencies used.
 It generates a `packages.json` file similar to a Node.js project and queries common CDN APIs to fetch the latest versions of these packages.
 Users can easily update the CDN versions in their project files by clicking the patch button.

 ## Features
 - Scans CDN dependencies in *.html, *.js, *.jsx, *.vue, *.php, and *.py files.